jamesfmackenzie/chocolatekeen/README.md

 * Releases/x86 - for 32-bit Windows
 * Releases/x64 - for 64-bit Windows
+* Releases/WebAssembly - WebAssembly version.
+Will run in most modern browsers

 ## How to Play
+* To play in the browser, click <a href="http://www.jamesfmackenzie.com/chocolatekeen">here</a>
-Download the Releases subfolder that corresponds to your platform.
-Run `chocolate-keen.exe`
+* For local play, download the Releases subfolder that corresponds to your platform and run `chocolate-keen.exe`

 ## Building
 This is a Makefile project.
 To build on Windows you'll need something like <a href="https://www.msys2.org/" target="_blank">MSYS2</a> and a gcc toolchain.
 Find setup instructions <a href="https://www.math.ucla.edu/~wotaoyin/windows_coding.html" target="_blank">here</a>